Elizabeth Melville: Marriage

 Elizabeth's marriage contract has not survived, but it is clear from the signatures to a legal document of February 1597 that by that date, she was already married to John Colville.
-On 16 February 1599, Alexander Hume would end the epistle dedicating his Hymnes and Sacred Songs (Edinburgh, 1599) with the injunction ‘ Love your husband: have a modest care of your family’, which suggests the existence of more than one child: see Alexander Lawson, ed.
-The Poems of Alexander Hume (Scottish Text Society: Edinburgh, 1902), pp. 4–5.
-John Colville was styled ‘of West Comrie’ (Cumrie Wester, Wester-Cumbrae), an estate a little to the north-east of Culross, and in keeping with the Scottish custom of calling landowners (including farmers) by the name of their property, his wife was initially known as ‘Lady Comrie’ (it is simply wrong to call her ‘Elizabeth Colville’: Scotswomen retained their maiden names).
+On 16 February 1599, Alexander Hume would end the epistle dedicating his Hymnes and Sacred Songs (Edinburgh, 1599) with the injunction "Love your husband: have a modest care of your family", which suggests the existence of more than one child.
+John Colville was styled "of West Comrie" (Cumrie Wester, Wester-Cumbrae), an estate a little to the north-east of Culross, and in keeping with the Scottish custom of calling landowners (including farmers) by the name of their property, his wife was initially known as "Lady Comrie".
+It is incorrect to call her "Elizabeth Colville": Scottish women retained their maiden names after marriage.
 In addition to West Comrie, John Colville owned the lands of Lurg and Kincardine, just to the west of Culross.

-John Colville is frequently described as ‘John, Lord Colville of Culross’, a peerage title that he never held.
+John Colville is frequently described as "John, Lord Colville of Culross", a peerage title that he never held.
 The "Colville of Culross" peerage was created in 1604 and confirmed in 1609 for John Colville's cousin, Sir James Colville (1550–1629) of East Wemyss.
-Sir James, 1st Lord Colville of Culross, was the distinguished son of another James Colville, the older half-brother (d.1562) of John Colville’s father, Alexander commendator of Culross.
+Sir James, 1st Lord Colville of Culross, was the distinguished son of another James Colville, the older half-brother (died 1562) of John Colville's father, Alexander commendator of Culross.
 Sir James was much-appreciated by King James as a soldier and diplomat.
 He had fought on behalf of Henri de Navarre during the French Wars of Religion, and retained close links with the French court until the end of his eventful life.
 His own line failed c.1678, in Ireland, and then the title of Lord Colville came to the descendants of Elizabeth Melville and John Colville of West Comrie, although it was not claimed by them until 1722.

 On the death of his father in 1597, John Colville became titular Commendator of Culross.
-As the title pages of the second and third editions (?1604, 1606) of Ane Godlie Dreame show, Elizabeth Melville soon became known as ‘Lady Culross younger’, rather than ‘Lady Comrie’ (the elder ‘Lady Culross’ was her mother-in-law).
+As the title pages of the second and third editions (?1604, 1606) of Ane Godlie Dreame show, Elizabeth Melville soon became known as "Lady Culross younger", rather than "Lady Comrie" (the "elder Lady Culross" was her mother-in-law).
 She continued to be known as Lady Culross for the rest of her life, despite the fact that John Colville resigned the title of Commendator of Culross in 1609.